olialb/openHABdbTools/README.md

 This creates for every day a GPX file with the current date.
 Creation starts by default at 6am but can be changed in cron job configuration of rule *dbtools every day job* in file `/etc/openhab2/rules/dbtools.rules`.
 Tis config creates for example files like: `2019-12-24-Oliver.gpx` in directory `/etc/openhab2/data/Tracks/2019/12`

 ---
 **Note:** OpenHAB does not store GPS locations (item type *Location*) in the data base.
 You need to convert them to string and store this string over your persistance.
 This is done with the rule `store location` in file `/etc/openhab2/rules/dbtools.rules`.
 This rule is triggered by any location change.
-If you don't want to influence that accuracy of the way points in your track.
+If you want to adapt that accuracy of the way points in your tracks.
 Please adapt *AccuracyTheshhold* value (in meters).
-Only locations with an accoracy lower that this value are than stored in the data base.
+Only locations with an accuracy lower than this value are stored in the data base.

 ```javascript
 val Number AccuracyTheshhold = 100
 ```
 ---
 #### Monthly CSV files with Switch status
 You can create up to 9 different time sheets of different switches every month.
 This files are stored in [csv format](https://en.wikipedia.org/wiki/Comma-separated_values) and configured over the *[timeSheet**X**]* sections where **X** can be a number from 1-9.
+This is useful to create your personal time sheet when you enter and leave work.

 ```ini
 [timeSheet1]